jujusti/diverse-ml-task-queue/api/README.md

 ------------

 * **Cloud Native**: the API is stateless and horizontaly scalable.
-The chosen broker for now is NSQ, which - stat
+The chosen broker for now is NSQ, which - stateful though it may be - can easily be scaled hori